mt-class/uiuc-2016/ling506_syllabus.md

 </p>

 <p>
-For some or all homework assignments, the correct solution will be presented to the class after the homework deadline.
-Under no circumstances will late work be accepted after the solution has been presented to the class.
+For some or all homework assignments, the correct solution will be presented to the class after the homework deadline. <strong>Under no circumstances will late work be accepted after the solution has been presented to the class.</strong>
 </p>

 <h2>Schedule and Readings</h2>